ziyoung/better-wilcom-docs/wilcom-docs/Automatic/automatic/Auto-digitize_with_Reef_PhotoStitch.md

 ## To create embroidery with Reef PhotoStitch...

-1Insert the bitmap image in your design and scale it to the required size.
+1. Insert the bitmap image in your design and scale it to the required size.

-2Crop the image as desired using the Crop Bitmap tools.
+2. Crop the image as desired using the Crop Bitmap tools.

-3With the image selected, click Reef PhotoStitch.
+3. With the image selected, click Reef PhotoStitch.

 ![ReefPhotoStitch00100.png](assets/ReefPhotoStitch00100.png)

-4Adjust the grayscale image settings as preferred:
+4. Adjust the grayscale image settings as preferred:

 - Click Auto Adjust to allow the software to optimize image settings for automatic digitizing.
 - Use Brightness and Contrast settings to further differentiate stitched and unstitched areas.